g4Joey/Allaia_e-commerce/README.md

 # phpecommerce

-This project is an ecommerce website developed by Tẹju Olawoore.
+This project is an ecommerce website developed by group 19.
 To use this project
 # Download and install Xampp on your local computer.
 # Go to xampp directory on your local disk (most times C://xampp/)